Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models

-In this section, we evaluate the training accuracy implications of resuming from a quantized checkpoint using the adaptive asymmetric checkpoint described earlier.
+In this section, we evaluate the training accuracy implications of resuming from a quantized checkpoint using the asymmetric and adaptive asymmetric quantizations described earlier.
+Since incremental checkpointing do not alter training accuracy (all data is preserved on every recovery), we focus this section on quantization approaches only.
+We use a baseline that does not use quantization to determine accuracy loss of quantization.

 Note that the number of stored checkpoints and their frequency do not affect the training accuracy, since training is always done in single-precision floating-point.
 Quantization is only applied to checkpoints, and would only impact the training job if it resumes from a checkpoint.
 In that case, \name would load a checkpoint and de-quantize it before resuming model training in single precision.

 The number of times a training job resumes from checkpoints determines the suitable quantization bit-width.
 Figure~\ref{fig:eval_5_cp} shows the training lifetime accuracy degradation when loading from a 2-bit quantized checkpoint.
+We start with 2-bit quantization since it is the most aggressive storage and bandwidth reduction technique of all the approaches.
 The three lines represent the number of training job failures (failures are uniformly distributed during training), in which the model needs to be reconstructed from a quantized checkpoint.
-With a single failure, the training accuracy impact is below the 0.01\% threshold.
-However, in the case of two or more failures, the cumulative accuracy loss exceeds 0.01\%.
+With a single failure, the training accuracy impact is well below the 0.01\% threshold even after training with 3 Billion records.
+However, when two or more failures are encountered during a training run then the 2-bit quantization exceeds the loss threshold of 0.01\%.

-\subsubsection{Dynamic Bit-width Selection}
+\subsubsection{Dynamic Bit-width Selection:}

 Figures~\ref{fig:eval_3bit} and \ref{fig:eval_20_cp} show the accuracy degradation when resuming from 3-bit and 4-bit quantized checkpoints, respectively.
 As expected, higher bit-widths allow resuming from a checkpoint more times.
 For 3-bit quantization, a training job may resume from a checkpoint up to 3 times, while for 4-bit quantization one may load the checkpoint up to 20 times.
 While not shown in the figure, we also measured that with an 8-bit asymmetric quantization, a training job can resume from a checkpoint over 100 times without exceeding the accuracy loss threshold.